Google Design Guru Ivy Ross on Why Everything Is Pattern and Vibration

 IR: Let’s go take a walk in nature.
 [Laughs]

 This interview was recorded in The Slowdown’s New York City studio on May 19, 2019.
-The transcript has been edited and slightly condensed for clarity.
+The transcript has been slightly condensed and edited for clarity.
+This episode was produced by our director of strategy and operations, Emily Queen, and sound engineer Pat McCusker.